Physiotherapy and Allied Health

-Hamstring Injuries - What should you do?
+Hamstring Injuries – What should you do to prevent them?

 We all know hamstring injuries are pretty common, and many of us have had one that has put us out of action for a few weeks.
 Typically, we hurt our hamstrings through high speed running or from a strong stretch to the back of the thigh when sliding or falling.
 Hamstring injuries have a high re-injury rate, which is usually caused by a poor rehabilitation program or returning to sport too early, before the hamstring is fully strengthened.

-Recent research that has given physiotherapists better ways of assessing and treating hamstring injuries.
-There seems to be an indication that the way you hurt your hamstring affects the outcome.
-Basically, if you injure the hamstring in high speed running, it is more likely to be an injury to the biceps femoris part of the muscle (towards the outer, or lateral, thigh) near where the muscle becomes tendon.
-These injuries recover relatively quickly - within a few weeks for a low-grade strain.
 However, if you suffer an over-stretching injury, it is more likely to affect the semimembranosus muscle (the medial, or inner thigh).
 This type of injury takes a bit longer to heal, even though it may not feel as sore to start with.
 Finally, there is a suggestion that some hamstring injuries can affect the central tendon of the hamstring and can lengthen rehabilitation time to up to 12 weeks.
 These are usually the injuries that continuously re-injure and are just really slow to recover.

 Recovering from hamstring injuries